wendywwang/DeepLIIF/Multi-GPU Training.md

 #### 3. Multiple Virtual Machines
 To launch training across multiple VMs, you can refer to the scheduler framework you use.
 For each process, similar to the example for kubernetes, you will need to initiate the process group so that the current process knows who it is, where are its peers, etc., and then execute the regular training command in a subprocess.

-## Move from Single-GPU to Multi-GPU: Impact on Hypter-Parameters
+## Move from Single-GPU to Multi-GPU: Impact on Hyper-Parameters
-To achieve equivalently good training results, you may want to adjust some hypter-parameters you figured out for a single GPU training.
+To achieve equivalently good training results, you may want to adjust some hyper-parameters you figured out for a single GPU training.

 ### Batch Size & Learning Rate
-Backward propagation by default runs at the end of every batch to find how much changes to make in parameters.
+Backward propagation by default runs at the end of every batch to find how much change to make in parameters.
 An immediate outcome from using multiple GPUs is that we have a larger effective batch size.

 In DDP, this means fewer gradient descent because DDP averages the gradients from all processes ([doc](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel)).
-Assume thats in 1 epoch, a single-GPU training does gradient descent for 200 times.
+Assume that in 1 epoch, a single-GPU training does gradient descent for 200 times.
 Now with 2 GPUs/processes, the training will have 100 batches in each process and does the gradient descent using the averaged gradients of the 2 GPUs/processes, one for each batch, which is 100 times.

 You may want to compensate this by increasing the learning rate proportionally.